What you need to know if you’re an executor of estate

 - Notify the Social Security Administration, unions and any other organizations that had been providing benefits to the deceased.
 Payments made after the date of death will have to be returned.

 - Inventory all assets and have valuable items appraised.
 The inventory is needed for probate court.
-It will also show you how assets are titled, making distributions easier, and help you determine whether estate taxes are due.

 - Safeguard estate assets until you distribute them.
 Never commingle estate assets with your own.